This paper examines best practices for measuring and analyzing DOCSIS 3.1performance using a combination of techniques.

 Access this on-demand webinar and take a deep dive into how cable operators can prepare their HFC networks for the rollout of DOCSIS 3.1

-Today, cable companies are under enormous pressure to have DOCSIS 3.1 installations up and running quickly.
-Why?
-Unprecedented customer requirements for bandwidth, and stiff competition from emerging players.
+Today, cable companies are under enormous pressure to have DOCSIS 3.1 installations up and running quickly, and faster than ever before.

 VIAVI offers performance analysis and troubleshooting solutions to ensure successful installation and maintenance of DOCSIS 3.1® technology.
 For example, the OneExpert™ CATV handheld tester, cloud-enabled via the innovative StrataSync™ application, offers complete fulfillment and service testing, and affords you end-to-end coverage for your deployments.

-What is DOCSIS 3.1?
+- What is DOCSIS 3.1?

 Originally developed by CableLabs in 1998, the standard has gone through multiple revisions and exponential growth in service speed in the ensuing years.